 Status of Project: The project is currently in a monitoring phase.
 The saltwater plume is moving very slowly to the north northeast along the draw.
 The samples from the monitoring wells continue to remain erratic from each sampling event.
-MW-3 had water and was sampled this year.
-The other five wells were sampled and chlorides ranged from 46ppm-2,900ppm.
-The area has seen abundant rainfall this year, and the ponds were unable to be accessed during the time of sampling.
+Samples were obtained from all six monitoring wells this cycle, and chlorides ranged from 43ppm-3,400ppm.
+The surface ponds were dry at the time of sampling.